-Once the varnish has dried up, your ADC craft will be sealed properly and waterproof.
-Do note that varnish rubs away over time and you may need to reapply it after a couple of years, or sooner depending on usage.
+Once the varnish has dried up, your ADC craft will be sealed properly and more waterproof.
+Varnish rubs away over time and you may need to reapply it after a couple of years, or sooner depending on usage.

 Use Crafting Glue to Seal Your ADC Project

 White crafting glue is another great choice for sealing clay projects.
-The glue is non-toxic which makes it easy to use with your hands or a brush.
+The glue is non-toxic which makes it easy to use with a brush.

 The glue can be applied to all kinds of ADC projects, big or small.
 It is easy to apply and quite cheap.
 You can purchase the glue from your ADC supply store.
 It dries up in a matter of hours and you can color over the glue for a great finish.